jasonamyers/string_calc_kata/README.md

 The setup.cfg file is the configuration nosy uses to decide where to watch for changes and what tests to run.

+I was using iTerm and a three pane setup as seen [here](http://d.pr/i/Puaz).